Upgrading Concourse involves following these steps:

 This file holds all the variables that BOSH needs to interpolate into references in the manifest file.
 The manifest file then serves as a recipe for the new deployment.

-!!! tip "Why create a file for these variables?"
-The benefit to doing things this way is that you can check this file into your version control, track changes over time, and more easily document and share this information with others in your org.
+The benefit to creating a file for these variables is that you can check this file into your version control, track changes over time, and more easily document and share this information with others in your org.
 It also saves you the trouble of looking up configuration details every time you need to change your Concourse deployment.

 Add the key-value pairs shown in the snippet below into the file.